Geography of Innovation – International PhD course on Economic Geography

 1. If you are a NORSI student planning to register for the course, please send your application to the local organizer Ron Boschma: email@example.com with cc on email to firstname.lastname@example.org.

 The course aims to provide an introduction to contemporary research perspectives and approaches in economic geography.
-The core questions of this discipline – related to the role of place and space in processes of economic development – have in recent years attracted interest not just from geographers but also from economists and other social scientists.
-This course will debate recent theoretical developments (with special attention to evolutionary and institutional economic geography), and will discuss recent advancements in methodology and empirical analysis in economic geography.
+The core questions of this discipline have in recent years attracted interest not just from geographers but also from economists and other social scientists.
+This course will debate recent theoretical developments (with special attention to evolutionary economic geography, institutional economic geography and complexity thinking in economic geography), and will discuss recent advancements in methodology and empirical analysis in economic geography.

 A key theme is the study of the geography of innovation, knowledge, networks and transitions.
 There is increasing awareness that (different types of) networks enhance knowledge diffusion and innovation.
 The study of networks is a key topic in economic geography because it deals with the fundamental questions whether places or networks, and local or global networks matter for innovation.
 In addition, new tools in social network analysis have become available to analyse the role of (local) networks in regional development.
 Social network analysis has provided new insights to the cluster literature.